 Freddie visited Barcelona many times.
 Besides the Queen gigs and his meeting with Montserrat Caballé, Freddie and the band were interviewed by the catalan writer Jordi Sierra i Fabra in 1974 and in 1979.

-I am not sure when this photo was taken, but it looks from the late 80's.
+I've recently found out that the photo was taken in 1988, when he came to Barcelona to sing at "La Nit" Festival.
 It was taken from the suite of a luxurious hotel located in the city center.

 Finding the exact place was hard work, and my friend Jordi helped me.
 The receptionist of the hotel was very kind and showed us the suite, and we were overwelmed by the luxury and the views.